-The outside professional organization reported that "the evaluation concluded that fruitful audit activities were carried out" by the Audit & Supervisory Board.
-The Audit & Supervisory Board confirmed this evaluation and the following points and rated that the Audit & Supervisory Board were effectively functioning and the audits were effective.
+The outside professional organization rated that "fruitful audit activities were carried out," in consideration of the audits including the following points.
+On the basis of this, the Audit & Supervisory Board rated that the Audit & Supervisory Board was effectively functioning and the audits were effective.

-Again in fiscal 2023, based on audit plans Audit & Supervisory Board members performed audits mainly through attendance at important meetings including Board of Directors meetings and various committees, interviews with executives including representative directors, and on-site inspections at sites and affiliated companies; checked the status of business execution by directors, etc.; confirmed that the establishment and operation of the internal control system had been effectively implemented; and made necessary representations of their opinions as well as remarks.
-The Company's Outside Audit & Supervisory Board members attended important meetings as many as possible and conducted on-site inspections in cooperation with fulltime Audit & Supervisory Board members.
-As a result, Outside Audit & Supervisory Board members bore greater burden in conducting audit activities compared to outside Audit & Supervisory Board members at other companies.

-3) In auditing, Audit & Supervisory Board members including Outside Audit & Supervisory Board members not only attending important meetings and providing their opinion, but also placed importance on observing sites and affiliated companies with their own eyes and communicating directly with local responsible personnel from the perspective of the independent decision-making system applicable to Audit & Supervisory Board members.
-In addition, Audit & Supervisory Board members played certain roles because they communicated findings obtained during routine audit activities to management personnel, heads of divisions, and organizations that received on-site inspections in the form of statements made during meetings, delivery of investigation reports, etc. and such findings were utilized for future management.
+- Audit & Supervisory Board members performed audits mainly through attendance at important meetings including Board of Directors meetings, interviews with executives including representative directors, and on-site inspections at sites and affiliated companies, and also made necessary representations of their opinions as well as remarks for the management personnel, heads of divisions, and organizations that received on-site inspections, etc. Notably, Outside Audit & Supervisory Board members participated in on-site inspections similarly to full-time Audit & Supervisory Board members.
+As a result, Outside Audit & Supervisory Board members bore greater burden in conducting audit activities compared to outside Audit & Supervisory Board members at other companies - In auditing, Audit & Supervisory Board members including Outside Audit & Supervisory Board members place importance on observing sites and affiliated companies with their own eyes and communicating directly with local responsible personnel from the perspective of the independent decision-making system applicable to Audit & Supervisory Board members. - On the basis of the Audit & Supervisory Board effectiveness evaluation results in fiscal 2023, the initiatives for improvement to the extent possible have been taken, such as holding auditors' meetings apart from the Audit & Supervisory Board meetings, to enhance the Audit & Supervisory Board effectiveness.